 In WP-2 to WP-4 the potential of different regional to local adaptation measures is investigated (WP-6).
 To be able to do this in the right current and future context, boundary conditions for climate, watermanagement and economics are elaborated in WP1.
 These boundary conditions will be associated with all sorts of uncertainties.
-In WP5 methodology and specific guidelines for decision aking under these uncertainties in drought and salinisation risks are object of study.
+In WP5 methodology and specific guidelines for decision making under these uncertainties in drought and salinisation risks are object of study.
 Finally in WP6, input from all other WP's e.g. potential of specific measures, specific boundary scenario's and guidelines will be used to build and test adaptation strategies for the case study areas.
 WP-2 till WP-4 have a strong beta-orientation and are oriented at the core of this theme.
 WP-1, WP-5 and WP-6 include major gamma-components and have linkages with other themes, in particular theme 6, 7 and 8.
+All WP's contribute to the pilots in WP6, but the pilots are at the same time also testcases for the measures or aproaches developed in the other WP's as indicated by the blue arrows in figure 3.1.
+Each WP has a particular study case (ranging from field experiments to inquiries) in one or more pilot areas.
+In this way knowledge and its applicattion is iteratively developed.